biovoxxel/bv3dbox/README.md

 The Threshold Check allows to compare all implemented [Auto Thresholds](https://imagej.net/plugins/auto-threshold) from ImageJ (by [Gabriel Landini](https://github.com/landinig)).

-It uses false color to indicate the following:

-* `blue`: non-extracted pixels which are also not part of the ground truth (_true negative_)
-* `cyan`: non-extracted pixels which are part of the ground truth (_false negative_)
-* `red`: extracted pixels which are NOT overlapping with the ground truth (_false positive_)
-* `yellow`: extracted pixels which are part of the ground truth (_true positive_)

-The ground truth is in this case NOT the perfect, desired outcome but rather the next best estimation.
+The ground truth you can "define" (see below) is in this case NOT the perfect, desired outcome but rather the next best estimation.
 It will also contain unspecific objects (or generally pixels) if the underlying image is not pre-processed by image filtering and/or background subtraction.
-It just serves as the quickest and direct way of comparing the extraction to an approximation of an acceptable outcome!
+It just serves as the quickest possible and direct way of comparing the extraction to an approximation of an acceptable outcome!

 ![Screenshot 2025-02-28 171523](https://github.com/user-attachments/assets/33de71db-523e-4042-9c8c-a987cd4e7168)